SANBI Marine Programme

 - Marine Biodiversity Information is collated and disseminated in an accessible form to researchers, planners, decision-makers and the general public.

-- Collaborative cross-sectoral marine biodiversity programmes are co-ordinated through a collaborative approach.
+- Coordinate cross-sectoral marine biodiversity programmes through a collaborative approach with partners and stakeholders.

 - Science-based biodiversity advice and policy support is provided to DEA, DAFF & other stakeholders.